(Last updated: May 9, 2019)

 TBB hasn't been well analyzed yet.
 So y-cruncher will never pick it as a default.
 Initial tests show that it is neither strictly better nor strictly worse than Cilk Plus.
 But subsequent larger scale test show that TBB is significantly worse than even Cilk Plus.

 On Linux everything is bad.
 I'm not kidding.
 Everything is bad.

 Multi-threaded computations on Linux are roughly 5 - 10% slower than on Windows.
 But single-threaded computations are within 1%.
 So it's not like the code is slow on Linux.
 It's just that parallelization simply sucks on Linux for some reason.
 This is same regardless of whether you're spawning threads or reusing them.

-The push pool was specifically designed to bring a thread pool implementation to Linux.
+The Push Pool was written with the sole purpose of bringing a thread pool implementation to Linux.
 But that seemed to have benefited Windows more than Linux.